Anicor147/Hunt-The-Cat/README.md

 #
-#1 Hunt the Cat
+#1 Hunt the Cat?

-Hunt the cat is a bullet Hell type of game
+Hunt the cat? is a bullet Hell type of game

 Kill the boss before he kills you